Nthabi/Web-scraper/README.md

 # Web scraper

-Application to scrape data user inputs
+Application to scrape data from the internet

+Here I scrape names of U.S presidents from wikipedia